 If your child is sensitive to schedule changes (or you want to start early), slowly adjust their schedule the week before the time change.
 Here’s how you do it—bump your schedule later by 15-minutes every couple of days.
 That way, when the clocks “fall back,” your child is already adjusted to the new time.
 If you choose this approach, modify the entire schedule, including feedings, naps, and playtime.

 Jump right in

-If you can’t ease into it or you forget, try the “rip the bandaid off’ approach by setting your clocks to the new time before you go to bed on Saturday night.
+If you can’t ease into it, or you forget, try the “rip the bandaid off’ approach by setting your clocks to the new time before you go to bed on Saturday night.
 Then, follow the new clock time right from your family’s wake-up time on Sunday morning (this is my tried and true approach with my own family).
-Most babies and toddlers who have healthy sleep habits and no sleep debt can adjust to the new time without real issues.
+Most babies and toddlers with healthy sleep habits and no sleep debt can adjust to the new time without real issues.

 Give it time

-Regardless of the approach you choose, it will take your child (and you) a few days and up to a week to adjust to the clocks springing forward by one hour.
+Regardless of the approach you choose, it will take your child (and you) a few days and up to a week to adjust to the clocks going ahead by one hour.
 The key is to remain consistent during sleep times and not let any bad habits creep into your routine.
 Inconsistencies and bad routines can lead to sleep-deprived kids not knowing what to expect.
 By staying consistent, you will avoid the sleep chaos many parents find themselves accidentally falling into.

 Get out in the sun

 Getting exposure to natural sunlight helps reset our internal clocks.
 During awake times, go outside and bask in the sun together.
-Going on walks, swinging at the playground, or laying on a blanket in the sun can help ease your child into the new spring forward time change—and rest assured, they will be back on schedule before you know it.
+Going on walks, swinging at the playground, or laying on a blanket in the sun can help ease your child into the new time change—and rest assured, they will be back on schedule before you know it.